 - Chromosomal DNA strand separation: An enzyme helicase helps in detaching the chromosomal DNA fragment.

 - Plasmid DNA transfer recyclization and replication: The plasmid DNA moves to the recipient cell along with the primase enzyme (attached to the free hydroxyl 3’ prime).
 It plays no functional role in the conjugation process.

 - Mating pair separation: Finally, the donor and recipient cell detach from one another.

 - F’-F– Conjugation

-This kind of conjugation occurs between the donor cell having Fertility factor (denoted as F+) and the recipient cell that lacks such factor (indicated as F–).
-F-plasmid can define as the fertility factor that functions in the expression of pilus, synthesis and exchange of plasmid DNA during mating.
-The role of fertility factor is controlled by the cluster of 25 tra genes, which can be of two types:
+This kind of conjugation occurs between the donor cell having fertility factor or F+ and the recipient cell that lacks such factor or indicated as F–.
+F-plasmid refers to the fertility factor that functions in the expression of pilus, synthesis and exchange of plasmid DNA during mating.
+The role of fertility factor is controlled by the cluster of 25 tra genes, which is broadly classified into two types:

-Dtr: It is an acronym of the term DNA transfer and replication.
-Dtr is a gene product engaged in the processing and transfer of plasmid DNA.
+- Dtr: It is an acronym for the term DNA transfer and replication.
+Dtr is a gene product engaged in the processing and transferring of plasmid DNA.

-Mating occurs between F’ and F– strains refers to as F’-F– Conjugation.
-F’– strain contains excised F-plasmid integrated with the chromosomal DNA of Hfr strain.
+Here, mating occurs between the F’ and F– strains.
+F’– strain contains excised F-plasmid integrated with the chromosomal DNA of the Hfr strain.
 F– Strain only contains the bacterial nucleoid and functions as a recipient cell.

-This kind of conjugation is virtually identical, where the F’ plasmid enters the F’– strain without being incorporated into the recipient’s nucleoid.
-Therefore, a recipient cell becomes F’– strain and functions as partially diploid merozygote, by carrying F’– plasmid having two sets of genes.
+This kind of conjugation is virtually identical, where the F’ plasmid enters the F– strain without being incorporated into the recipient’s nucleoid.
+Therefore, a recipient cell becomes an F’– strain and functions as a partially diploid merozygote by carrying an F’– plasmid or possessing two sets of genes.